 Guinea pigs and rabbits are almost similar to each other.
-From the size to eating, they share a lot of things in common.
-Which is why people often get confused about which choosing one.
-Although these two critters are similar to each other’s, both critters come with their own set of advantages and drawbacks.
+From the size to eating habit, they share a lot of things in common.
+Which is why people often confuse between these pets while choosing one.
+Desoite the similarites, both critters come with their own set of advantages and drawbacks.

-So?
-Guinea pig vs Rabbit, which makes the great pet?
+So, Guinea pig vs Rabbit, which one makes the great pet?
 If you are among the bunch who is struggling to figure it out, then this very article is for you.
-I have made an in-depth comparison between these two which includes their behavior, food pattern, etc.
+I have made an in-depth comparison between these two which includes their behavior, food pattern, and many more!

 An Overview- Rabbit Vs Guinea Pig

-A misconception that most people have is both the guinea pig and rabbit requires very low maintenance which is completely wrong.
-Both of them requires medium to high maintenance regularly.
-Maintenance means, giving them their diet, knowing what they require, noticing their behavior, cleaning their living area, taking then to the playground, etc.
+A misconception that most people have, is both the guinea pig and rabbit require very low maintenance which is completely wrong.
+Both of them require medium to high maintenance regularly.
+Maintenance means, giving them their diet, knowing what they require, noticing their behavior, cleaning their living area, taking them to the playground, etc.

-Both of them are socialized animals and you will find both to be very entertaining.
+Both of them are social animals and you will find both to be very entertaining.

 Major Difference Between These Two Animals

 Guinea pig sizes can range from 8 to 11 inches and they weigh around 1.5 to 2.5 lbs.
-These animals have a life span of more than 5 years if take care properly.
-Guinea pigs don’t require heavy expensive foods.
+These animals have a life span of more than 5 years if properly taken care.
+Guinea pigs don’t require heavy expensive food.
 They require fresh vegetable, fruits, timothy hay, and water.
-And sometimes you can feed store brought guinea pig food as treat.
+And sometimes you can feed store brought guinea pig food as a treat.

-For chewing hay all the time, it causes tooth decay.
+Chewing hay all the time, can causes tooth decay.
 But their teeth grow faster.
-And that is why it is necessary that you provide the guinea pigs with toys and snacks.
+And that is why it is necessary to provide the guinea pigs with toys and snacks.
 Guinea pigs are calmer and they are less likely to nib or scratch like rabbits.

-Guinea pig can’t withstand in tough situations.
-For example, in winter they are most likely to catch a cold or cough if proper care is not taken.
+Guinea pigs can’t withstand in tough situations.
+For example, in winter, they are most likely to catch a cold or cough if cared properly.
 And that is why this animal requires heavy look after.

 Related Article: Guinea Pig Cage

-And you should know this two that, as maturity grows male rabbits become aggressive.
-They not only become hard to control, they sometimes harm the owner as well.
+And you should know that for these two, as maturity grows, male rabbits become aggressive.
+They not only become hard to control; they sometimes harm the owner as well.
 Even, they try to harm their own kind.

-Like guinea pigs, rabbits are herbivores as well, they don’t eat meat.
-But rabbits tend to depend more on a product based diet plan which includes hay, grasses, vegetables, and fruits.
-That being said, rabbits should be given a moderate amount of foods.
+Like guinea pigs, rabbits are herbivores as well; they don’t eat meat.
+But rabbits tend to depend more on a product based diet plan, which includes hay, grasses, vegetables, and fruits.
+That being said, rabbits should be given a moderate amount of food.

 Which One Should You Choose?

-Guinea pigs would be good for kids, since they are small in size.
-And unlike rabbits guinea pigs are calmer so there is not any threat to your kid.
+Guinea pigs would be good for kids; since they are small in size.
+And unlike rabbits, guinea pigs are calmer so there is not any threat to your kid.
 Plus, guinea pigs are more playful than rabbits.
-And since they are small in size, it would be easier for your kid to control them.
+And since they are small in size, it would be easier for your kid to take control over these pets.

 When it comes down to adults, then which animal should they choose depends on them.
-If you are a lazy person who won’t be always there to check on the animals except for giving regular foods, then you should go for a rabbit.
+If you are a lazy person who won’t always be there to check on the pets except for giving regular food, you should go for a rabbit.

-Guinea pigs are not for you because they need to be under surveillance always, they are more prone to danger.
-And guinea pigs have a shorter life span, if you build a nice friendly relation between you and your pet guinea pig, then it might get really hard for you to lose it forever.
+Guinea pigs are not for you because they need to be under careful surveillance; all the time.
+Meaning, they are more prone to danger.
+And they have a shorter life span.
+If you build a nice friendly relation between you and your pet guinea pig, then it might get really hard for you to lose it forever.

-On the contrary, if you want a pet that's little in size and will always be there for taking care of this, then go for guinea pigs can be a nice choice for you.
+On the contrary, if you want a pet that's little in size and will always be there to take care of it, then go for guinea pigs can be a nice choice for you.